-Increasing numbers of elderly people are opting to remain in their own homes, aided by carers who undertake some household tasks and duties, such as cooking nutritious meals, cleaning the home and undertaking laundry duties, for example.
+Increasing numbers of elderly people are opting to remain in their own homes, aided by private live-in carers who undertake some household tasks and duties, such as cooking nutritious meals, cleaning the home and undertaking laundry duties, for example.
 The level of care in the home varies according to each local authority, with some services provided free of charge, depending on individual circumstances.

 Generally, the cost of providing care in the home comes in at around £15 per hour.
 The amount of help needed varies from person to person, but assuming a carer is employed for 14 hours per week, the costs would be around £11,000 over the course of a year.
 Over time, most elderly people will require increasing amounts of assistance in the home, resulting in a steady annual increase in the cost of care.

 The cost of full-time live-in care varies according to the type of care required, with some experts predicting that the figure could be as high as £150,000 per year from some providers.

 However, Elder is unique in offering live-in care at one single standard rate of £895 per week, which comes to just £41,340 per year, for dedicated one to one care from a single trusted caregiver.
 This figure covers the cost of all types of 24/7 care at home, whether simple companion care or more complex dementia care.

 Paying for care

 Everyone is entitled to a care needs assessment from their local authority, regardless of their financial circumstances.
 The assessments are carried out by members of the social services department, who investigate an individual’s financial circumstances and assess their home for necessary improvements and adaptations, that would allow them to continue living there without risk to their health.